sykang169/aws-well-architected-labs-kor/content/setup/lab-setup-master/_index.en.md

 {{% button href="https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=MasterAccountStack&templateURL=https://sykang-productionapp.s3-us-west-2.amazonaws.com/all-account-vpc-new.yaml" icon="fab fa-aws" icon-position="left" %}}&nbsp;Launch Stack{{% /button %}}

-Typing `MasterAccountStack` in Stackname.
+Type `MasterAccountStack` in Stackname.
-Typing `Prod` in Workload Name.
+Type `Prod` in Workload Name.

-In the stack creation step, enter a stack name and choose the EC2 key pair you created before.
+In the stack creation step, enter a stack name and choose the EC2 key pair you've created before.
 And in the final step, select **Acknowledge checkbox** and click **Create stack** so that CloudFormation can use a custom name when creating the IAM resource.